 This place is always crowded, and there were some people in front of the church.

 I removed them with ReTouch Touch App [iTunes App Store Link] directly on my iPhone.
-Here is a tutorial on how to remove people or objects from photos directly on your iPhone.

 I'm a fan of ReTouch Touch [iTunes App Store] photo editing app since it was released.
 It helps you to remove objects or people from a photo directly on the iPhone or iPad.
 It's a single purchase and works on the iPhone and the iPad and it's really simple to use.
 It offers either an automatic mode or a manual mode using a clone stamp.